TheDevConnor/Lux/README.md

 **Current Phase:** Early Development

-Lux is currently in active development.
+Luma is currently in active development.
 Core language features are being implemented and the compiler architecture is being established.
 Check out the [todo](todo) to see what is being worked on or that is done.

 ## Getting Started